Recursive marginal quantization of the Euler scheme of a diffusion process: Introduction

 by optimal quantization.
-The only way to get the optimal grids and the associated weights in this situation is to perform stochastic algorithms like the CLVQ (see e.g. \cite{PagPri}) or the Lloyd's procedure (see e.g. \cite{GerGra, PagYu}), even in the one dimensional framework.
+The only way to produce optimal grids and the associated weights in this situation is to perform stochastic procedures like the CLVQ or randomized Lloyd's procedure (see e.g.~\cite{GerGra, PagYu}), even in the one dimensional framework.
 However, these methods may be very time consuming.
-In this framework (as well as in the general local volatility model framework in dimension $d=1$), our approach allows us to quantize the diffusion process in the Pseudo-CEV model using the Newton-Raphson algorithm to reduce dramatically the computational complexity of the search of optimal quantizers while increasing their computational precision with respect to commonly proposed algorithms.
+In this framework (as well as in the general local volatility model framework in dimension $d=1$), our approach allows us to quantize the diffusion process in the Pseudo-CEV model using the Newton-Raphson algorithm.
 It is important to notice that the companion weights and the probability transitions associated to the quantized process are obtained by a closed formula so that the method involves by no means Monte Carlo simulations.
-On the other hand, a comparison with Monte Carlo simulation for the pricing of European options in a local volatility model also shows that the proposed method is more efficient (with respect to both computational precision and time complexity) than the Monte Carlo method.
+On the other hand, a comparison with Monte Carlo simulation for the pricing of European options in a local volatility model also shows that the proposed method may sometimes be more efficient (with respect to both computational precision and time complexity) than the Monte Carlo method.